 Deepak Raj Sapkota, Executive Director, Karuna Foundation Nepal

 “Only through equal and inspiring partnerships and having a clear joint vision and ambition you can achieve great things.
 I am grateful that with our colleagues from Karuna Foundation Nepal we built a solid and entrepreneurial organisation with qualified leaders.
 And I’m proud of the results achieved: in the Inspire2Care village leaders take up the responsibility for inclusion and rehabilitation of children with a disability and their families and ensure maternal and child health is improving.
 These are excellent fundaments for nationwide scaling up.”

-Betteke de Gaay Fortman, Director, Karuna Foundation Netherlands
+Betteke de Gaay Fortman, Former Director, Karuna Foundation Netherlands

 After years of developing, testing and scaling a new cost-effective model for health care and rehabilitation of people with disabilities in the district of Ilam in Nepal, the strongly committed team of Karuna Foundation Nepal has reached a great milestone.
 The impact of the programme has been recognised and valued by politicians and government officials in Province 1 of Nepal.
 They recently decided to adopt and scale the Inspire2Care programme in the whole of Province 1, as proposed in the replication plan of Karuna.